Cole strikes out 12, Bregman HR lifts Astros over Tigers 6-3

 Representing the tying run, Dawel Lugo’s deep shot to right field was caught by Josh Reddick at the wall for the final out.
 Roberto Osuna earned his 30th save of the season.

+“I thought it was a homer,” Lugo said.
+“I was waiting for that pitch.
+I was waiting on the fastball.
+He threw the fastball, I hit the fastball, but unfortunately, it wasn’t gone.”

-The Tigers suffered their fifth loss in their last six games.
+The Tigers suffered their fifth loss in six games.

+“We put some swings out there.
+Hicks steps up and bangs one,” Tigers manager Ron Gardenhire said.
+“There’s some good at-bats right there at the end.
+We got their closer in.
+Unfortunately, Lugo just didn’t get enough of it.
+He put it to the wall, almost out of the ballpark, which would have been really entertaining.”

 TRAINER’S ROOM